m154k1/mpv-build-macOS/README.md

    cd mpv-build-macOS
    ```

-3. run `build`. you can specify path which you want to install ffmpeg and mpv to with params `--prefix /path/you/want` and a flag to build `mpv.app`
+3. run `build`. you can specify path which you want to install ffmpeg and mpv to with params `--prefix /path/you/want` and a flag to build bundle, `mpv.app`

    ```sh
       ./build